go-echarts/go-echarts/README.md

 ### ⏳ Version

-The go-echarts project is being developed under v2 version and the active codebase is on the master branch now.
+The go-echarts project is being developed under v2 version and the active codebase is on the master branch.

 v1 and v2 are incompatible which means that you cannot upgrade go-echarts from v1 to v2 smoothly.
 But I think it is worth trying that new version.

 Especially, we choose release the `rc` version before a standard release.
-The `rc` version may contains little update changes, if you use the `rc` version, maybe needs little adjust.
+The `rc` version may contains little update changes, if you upgrade your projects cross the `rc` versions, maybe needs little adjust.

 ### ✨ Features